pearcej/pearcej.github.io/csc236/index.md

   - Text2: [Problem Solving w Algorithms & Data Structures in C++](https://runestone.academy/runestone/books/published/cppds/index.html), using the book cppdsS20.

 ---

+## Day 19: Friday, February 21, 2020

+Before class:
+  - study for exam

+In class:
+  - Complete exam E01

+Outside of class:
+  - Announcement: There will be a **reading quiz on Monday, February 24, 2020 on Chapter 4** of [Problem Solving with Algorithms and Data Structures using C++](https://runestone.academy/runestone/books/published/cppds/index.html).
+Be sure to use our course cppdsS20, and a login using your Berea email and username.
+  - Announcement Extra Credit Opportunity: Faculty Candidate Sabirat Rubya will give a talk Friday, February 21, 2020 at 5 pm in DT 108A.
+If you attend and respond to our survey within 24 hours, you will get an extra perfect quiz and also extra credit engagement points.
+Pizza will be served.

 ## Day 18: Wednesday, February 19, 2020

 Before class: